LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Elementa/Monoliths/Gravolith.md

 ### Combat Abilities

 ##### Slam
+The Gravolith brings one of its
 ##### Rolling Boulder
+The Gravolith curls into a ball and charges in a straight line, up to 30 feet.
+Each creature in its path must make a DC 14 Dexterity saving throw, taking 2d8 bludgeoning damage on a failed save, or half as much damage on a successful one.
 ##### Rock Throw
 The Gravolith hurls a large rock at a target within range, attempting to strike them with brute force.
 Make a ranged attack roll against the target's AC.
 On a hit, the target takes 1d8 + Strength modifier bludgeoning damage.